louisealberti/PeronAPI/README.md

 - Initial project setup with Spring Boot Initializr
 - Data model creation to map entities of a database
 - Management operations development (creating, listing, updating and deleting people from system)
-- Relation of each operation listed above  with REST architectural patern, and explanation of each REST concept related to the project development.
+- Relation of each operation listed above  with REST architecture style, and explanation of each REST concept related to the project development.
-- Unit tests for functionality validation
+- Functionality validation unit tests
-- System implementation in the cloud using Heroku
+- Cloud deployment using Heroku

 To run in the terminal, type: